lorenmt/reco/README.md

 ```

 ## Important Flags
 Both supervised and semi-supervised methods can be trained with different flags (hyper-parameters) by adding `--{FLAG_NAME} {FLAG_OPTION}` when running each training script.
-Below are the breif introduction to some important flags for the experiments.
+Below are the brief introduction to some important flags for the experiments.

 | Flag Name        | Usage  |  Comments |
 | ------------- |-------------| -----|